 So I reached out to Maria Stuart and asked if I could use her wonderful The Livingston Post platform to see if there’s a demand for such a series of events.
 If I put some effort into booking indie, alternative, punk rock, hip-hop, maybe some heavier shows in Livingston County, will this community support it?

 My name is Nate Dorough.
 I’m 40 years old.
 I live in Hartland Township with my wonderful wife and 4-year old daughter, in the shadow of the old Hartland High School, from which I graduated 22 years ago.
 Somehow, I ended up in the music business, and for the last 15 years of my life, I’ve been an independent concert promoter.
+On my way there I’ve done all sorts of things around the music business, starting from the bottom, and even did some independent stuff, like the Music Website Template I designed so people could get started with posting music related content on their own online.
+Somehow over the years, I happily and luckily ended up in a nice spot within the music biz.

 It’s a hard career to explain, but basically I connect venues and audiences with musical artists.
 If enough people show up, I might make a profit.
 If they don’t, I go back to my wife and adjust our plan for the week’s groceries.
 It’s kind of like legalized gambling.
 I take risks with my money to hope that there’s enough people in a market that want to see a specific show.
 Sometimes (more often than not), I’m right and we do fine.
 And sometimes unexplainably, I’m wrong and the show’s a stiff.
 Not that what happens at the door has any real effect on what’s happening on stage, which is the beauty of my job.
 Some of my favorite shows I’ve booked resulted in me losing a whole bunch of money, but were magic on stage.